GlobalBoost/rust-tuesdays/creating_and_deploying_sample_smart_contract.md

    - decrement_counter: This function will decrease the value of the counter by 1 there by changing the state of the value in the blockchain
    - get_counter: This function will return the existing value of the counter and doesn't change the state of the value.
    ### Creation
-   - Go to the terminal or vscode and run the command below
+   - Go to the terminal or vscode
-   - Create your contract ```cargo contract new counter```
+   - Run the command to Create your contract ```cargo contract new counter```
    - Then go inside the created contract folder ```cd counter```
    - You will see a ```lib.rs``` file and a ```Cargo.toml``` Please remove the existing code and add the following code snippet in your ```lib.rs``` file